2.2. Values and Data Types¶

-daScript is a strong statically typed language and all variables do have a type. daScript’s basic POD (plain old data) data types are:
+daScript is a strong, statically typed language.
+All variables have a type. daScript’s basic POD (plain old data) data types are:

 int, uint, float, bool, double, int64, uint64 int2, int3, int4, uint2, uint3, uint4, float2, float3, float4

 All PODs are represented with machine register/word.
-All PODs will be passed to function argument by value.
+All PODs are passed to functions by value.

 int8, uint8, int16, uint16 - 8/16-bits signed and unsigned integers